South Region Bracket Odds, Predictions And History

 South Region First-Round upsets

-The 2023 tournament saw little-known Furman upset No. 4 Virginia by 1 point, and Ivy League school Princeton eliminate No. 2 Arizona
+The 2023 tournament also saw little-known Furman upset No. 4 Virginia by 1 point, and Ivy League school Princeton eliminate No. 2 Arizona

 There were some big upsets in the South three years ago as well as No. 13 UC Irvine took down No. 4 Kansas State and No. 12 Oregon toppled No. 5 Wisconsin.